Want to keep a backyard or side yard home from being built in YOUR Seattle neighborhood? Start here.

 Get to know the developers and their tactics

-Learn more about the developers, architects and contractors behind these backyard/side yard projects:
+Learn more about the developers, architects, contractors and lobbyist behind these backyard/side yard projects:

 - See the news coverage of this issue